mhdalrashid/50DaysOfML/Day-03/README.md

-# ✈️ Flight Delay Prediction using Logistic Regression
+# 🏡 Day 3 : ✈️ Flight Delay Prediction using Logistic Regression

 ## 📊 Problem Statement
 This project aims to predict whether a flight will be delayed or on-time using Logistic Regression.
 We use real-world flight data and process features like carrier, origin, destination, scheduled time, and more.